Trupti1594/Data-structures/code_logic.md

 references : https://www.youtube.com/watch?v=jlHkDBEumP0
 - bubble,insertion,selcetion haave time worst case complexity O($n^2$).Merge sort is better then them as it has timecomplexity of O(nlogn)
 - This is divide and merge algo.For dividing the array we will use recursion
-- Merge Sort is a divide and conquers algorithm, it divides the given array into equal parts     and then merges the 2 sorted parts.
+- Merge Sort is a divide and conquers algorithm, it divides the given array into equal parts     and then merges the 2 sorted parts. here we need one extra array to store the sorted values.
 - There are 2 main functions :
   - merge(): This function is used to merge the 2 halves of the array.
 It assumes that both parts of the array are sorted and merges both of them.
   - mergeSort(): This function divides the array into 2 parts. low to mid and mid+1 to high where,